Understanding how LemLib's motions work

 prevSide = side;

-variable we previously discussed comes into play here.
-The equation on the second line is quite complex — I’ve added a Desmos visualization below to help visualize the inequality.
-I’ve set params.earlyExit
+That prevSide variable we previously discussed comes into play here.
+The equation on the second line is quite complex ā Iāve added a Desmos visualization below to help visualize the inequality.
+Iāve set params.earlyExit to 1 ā it would typically be 0, meaning the line of the inequality goes through the target point.

-The rest of the code is relatively simple logic: if we’ve switched sides (i.e., crossed the line), that’s an indicator it’s time to stop, so we break out of the loop.
-This makes sense intuitively; if we’ve crossed the line, that means we’re params.earlyExit
+The rest of the code is relatively simple logic: if weāve switched sides (i.e., crossed the line), thatās an indicator itās time to stop, so we break out of the loop.
+This makes sense intuitively; if weāve crossed the line, that means weāre params.earlyExit inches or closer to the target point, so itās a good time to stop.
+(It might also be that weāve overshot the target point, in which case it is also a good time to stop.)

 Calculating error and controller outputs#